danielsundermeier/knowledge/leben/leben.md

 > "There is more to life than increasing its speed" - Ghandi

+> "It is not that we have a short time to live, but that we waste a lot of it.
+Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested." - Seneca

 ## Supernormal stimulus

 Es gibt von Menschen erzeugte Dinge, die stärker auf mich wirken als natürliche.
 Dadruch werde ich weniger empfindlich für natürliche Reize.